ishaan2809/os_assignment_3/README.md

 ## Reflection and Self Assessment

-I found this assignment straightforward and enjoyable to complete.
-Most of the testing and framework code was already provided, so my main focus was implementing the merge sort and parallel merge sort logic.
-Once I understood how the pthread library and the buildArgs() function worked, the rest of the development process felt very smooth.
+We found this assignment straightforward and enjoyable to complete.
+Most of the testing and framework code was already provided, so our main focus was implementing the merge sort and parallel merge sort logic.
+Once we understood how the pthread library and the buildArgs() function worked, the rest of the development process felt very smooth.

-I did not encounter any major issues during development.
+We did not encounter any major issues during development.
 The concepts of thread creation, joining, and recursion were easy to apply once the structure became clear.
-I especially liked how the testing program made it simple to verify correctness and performance without needing to write additional code.
+Testing program made it simple to verify correctness and performance without needing to write additional code.

-Overall, this project helped reinforce my understanding of multithreading and how parallel execution can improve performance for divide-and-conquer algorithms like merge sort.
-I genuinely enjoyed working on it and appreciated how cleanly everything came together.
+Overall, this project helped reinforce our understanding of multithreading and how parallel execution can improve performance for divide-and-conquer algorithms like merge sort.
+I
+We genuinely enjoyed working on it and appreciated how cleanly everything came together.

 ## Sources Used
 https://www.youtube.com/watch?v=86HOPLCgc00&t=2859s